underscoreio/underscoreio/src/_posts/2017-05-29-why-we-open-sourced-our-books.md

 All our books have a simple Docker based build process that should be straightforward to work with.
 However, if you encounter difficulties please open an issue and we'll sort it out.

+## Update: 7th June 2017

+We originally published our books under a mixture of CC-BY-SA and CC-NC-SA licenses.
+We had some objections to the use of the term "open source" combined with the CC-NC-SA license (see the comments below).
+We have addressed this by updating all of the licenses to be CC-BY-SA.

 [books]: http://underscore.io/books/
 [github]: https://github.com/search?q=topic%3Abook+org%3Aunderscoreio&type=Repositories
 [creative-scala]: http://underscore.io/books/creative-scala/